You are here

-Oak Ridge’s EM and reindustrialization missions are closely connected.
-As cleanup advances, the Department of Energy is able to open more facilities and land for reuse and development.
+The Reindustrialization program is closely connected with the EM mission at the East Tennessee Technology Park in Oak Ridge.
+As cleanup advances, the Department of Energy is able to transfer more facilities and land for reuse and development.
 Together, these programs save taxpayer dollars and spur economic development in the region.

 Finally, the Department and EM repurposed 3,000 acres adjacent to the East Tennessee Technology Park for conservation and recreational use, including several greenways and trail systems.
 As partial compensation for natural resource damages, the Department of Energy and the State of Tennessee established a conservation easement for this area.